Honeywell-UAM-Data-Management/research/README.md

 ### This is why Blockchain is Immutable!!!
-Say if you change the data in block 2, the hash in block 2 changes Which makes the Prev in block 3 wrong and requires re-mining Which makes The Prev in block 4 wrong and requires re-mining And so on...
+Say if you change the data in block 2, the hash in block 2 changes
+  - Which makes the Prev in block 3 wrong and requires re-mining
+  - Which makes the Prev in block 4 wrong and requires re-mining
+  - And so on...